cgwire/kitsu/docs/getting-started-production/README.md

 ![Task Type Due Before Today](../img/getting-started/task_type_due_before.png)

-You can now see all the late tasks with the two filters applied, meaning they are not validated before the **Estimated Due Date**.
+You can now see all the late tasks with the two filters applied, meaning they are only validated after the **Estimated Due Date**.

-You can see the sum-up at the bottom of the page, which update in real time depending on the applied filter.
+You can see the sum-up at the bottom of the page, which updates in real time depending on the applied filter.

 You can export this page as a `.CSV` file and open it on spreadsheet software.